F5Networks/f5-nfv-solutions/supported/README.md

 For plugin and blueprint details, consult the individual Readme files for each version.
 For complete product details, consult the [F5 VNF Manager product document](https://clouddocs.f5.com/cloud/nfv/latest/).

+#### Copyright
+Copyright 2014-2020 F5 Networks Inc.

+#### License

+##### Apache V2.0
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at: [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+##### Contributor License Agreement
+Individuals or business entities who contribute to this project must have completed and submitted the F5 Contributor License Agreement.